 As appropriate, Spires will ask for specific consent to collect, use and disclose personal information, including for the purposes of completing or arranging for the completion of background checks and other searches.
 Such a request, and your consent to such request, may be given in writing, orally or through the Spires platform.
 In some cases, consent can be implied through an individual relationship or conduct with us, depending on the sensitivity of the information.

-DPA and GDPR permit Spires to disclose personal information to certain third parties without the affected partys knowledge or consent to certain parties.
-Accordingly, we may share personal information about you as follows:with consultants and other service providers who need access to such information to carry out work on our behalf, including our legal advisors;
+DPA and GDPR permit Spires to disclose personal information to certain third parties without the affected parties knowledge or consent to certain parties.
+Accordingly, we may share personal information about you as follows:

 We may also share aggregated or de-identified information, which cannot reasonably be used to identify you.

-Generally, personal information supplied to us is confidential and we do not disclose the information to any third party except with actual or implied consent, or as permitted or required by law.
+Generally, personal information supplied to us is confidential and we do not disclose the information to unconnected third parties except with actual or implied consent, or as permitted or required by law.
 We do not exchange or sell personal information.

 Spires may use third party service providers from time to time to carry out certain functions for us such as printing, storage, shredding or document scanning.
 Where we use such outside service providers, we require those third parties to protect personal information in the same manner in which we protect it and to not use or disclose it for any purposes except as directed by Spires.